-25 GRE Writing Tips You Absolutely Need to KnowAnisha Mukhija**

-I:

 25 GRE Writing Tips You Absolutely Need to Know

-The GRE Writing Section is perhaps the hardest section to study for and to crack GRE.
+The GRE Writing Section or the Analytical Writing Assessment as it is also called is perhaps the hardest section to study for while doing GRE preparation.
 It’s not because it’s the most difficult.
-It’s because as with writing in general, there isn’t any magic formula for getting a great score on the GRE writing section.
-Remember that there are two essays on the GRE: the “Issue” essay and the “Argument” essay.
+Rather, as with writing in general, there isn’t any magic formula for getting a great score on the GRE writing section.
+This has led to the common perception that only writers can score well in the GRE Writing Section.

 - Plan first.
 Spend five minutes and outline what your position will be, and how you will say it.
 You don’t want to get caught changing your mind halfway through.